rpandey1234/AdbAliases/README.md

 # AdbAliases

-Useful aliases for interacting with connected devices via ADB.
+The .bashrc file in this repo contains useful aliases for interacting with connected devices via ADB.
+Open the file for usage instructions.